 A lot of homeowners swear off the sponge.
 They prefer to use hand towels, rags, and other materials that can be run through the wash regularly.
 It is an understandable concern.
 Kitchen sponges are the number one source of germs in your whole house.
 A sponge’s small moist crevices make it both the best cleaning surface and the most germ-ridden.
 Using a dirty sponge will only spread germs from one place to another.
 This can be of great concern if you reuse your bathroom sponge repeatedly on the bathroom sink and toilet.
 But sponges are great tools if used properly.
 Throw them out regularly.
 If you hate the idea of throwing them out, a trick to reusing a sponge is to boil it or wet it and put it in the microwave for a few minutes.
 This will kill the bacteria.
 And sponges aren’t the only culprits.
 Dishrags can be just as dangerous if they are not regularly washed.
 It is important to run those through the wash, and dry with high heat, at least once a week.

-Need to find a pro for your sink cleaning?Find Pros
+Ready to start your sink cleaning?Find Pros

 One of the best protections around your bathroom sink and kitchen sink is to have liquid antibacterial hand soap at each counter.
 Use it regularly before each meal or snack and after each use of the sink.
 You can never wash your hands too much, but as with any other hygiene, the most important thing is to pick a routine and stick to it.
 These basic staples in your routine will keep you from spreading germs and making yourself and others sick.